 Yes, stress can drain your energy, make you feel physically ill, and even cause hair to fall out.
 Stress can play a key role in contributing to hair loss.
 Fortunately, temporary hair loss is often linked with stress and may grow back over time.

-Thanks to advances in the field of medicine today, it is actually possible to help hair loss with medications.
+Thanks to advances in the field of medicine today, it is actually possible to reverse hair loss with medications.
 In fact, you can buy OTC medications which can help treat hair loss that are typically applied topically.
 Minoxidil (Rogaine) and Finasteride (Propecia) are the two most commonly used medications for treating hair loss.

 Hair Transplant Surgery